A photo of a bride and groom of middle eastern decent getting married to represent - What Is Romantic Love?

 Can we say that the romantic love we’re all hoping for is real if it’s nothing more than the combination of the three drives of our motivation-emotion system, which encompasses several brain regions?

-I guess the real question for me is, “is my biological process for love malfunctioning, which is causing my borderline personality disorder, or is my borderline personality disorder causing my biological processes for love to malfunction?”
+I guess the real question for me is, “Is my biological process for love malfunctioning, which is causing my borderline personality disorder, or is my borderline personality disorder causing my biological processes for love to malfunction?”
 What are your thoughts?

 Furthermore, isn’t it better to choose who you want to be in a relationship with, rather than being with the person your body chemistry is telling you to be with?
 Because that way you’re with someone you want to be with by conscious choice, rather than just the near randomness of your body’s drives.